systemd Daemonjournalctl: Query the systemd Journaludev

 Regenerate your initial ram disk (initramfs) with

-mkinitrd
+mkinitrd or dracut.

-For z Systems, additionally run grub2-install
+For z Systems, additionally run grub2-install.

 Find more information about RAID and LVM in Chapter 5, Advanced Disk Setup.